nrposner/nvim_config/README.md

 Namely, I have Neovim mode (so you always know whether you're in normal mode, inserting, visual, or command), a git branch label, a language icon and filepath, counts of errors, warnings, and suggestions, number of lines added or deleted, cursor position on row:column, and percent-progress in the file.
 As you can see from the commented code, I used to have a clock as well, but I got rid of it because tmux had the same functionality.
 Customize this as suits your needs!

+_lazygit.lua_
+A powerful interface for managing Git from inside Neovim.
+I've just recently started using it, but it's a keeper.
+You can quickly get an overview of all commits, branches, edited/added/staged files, and do just about everything you can do from the command like using a few keymaps.
+Check out the creator's [guide](https://www.youtube.com/watch?v=CPLdltN7wgE) for a... not really beginner friendly primer.
+I'd say a more accessible introduction would be called for, but you're setting up an internal Git interface for Neovim, you're not a beginner.
+You'll be fine.

 _whichkey.lua_
 A neat little helper in case you forget vim motions or your own keybinds.
 If you're part way through a command that hasn't executed yet and you don't type for a short period, it'll bring up a menu of possible commands to follow.
 If you use your leader key, it'll bring up the keybinds you defined which use it!
 My implementation has a slightly longer delay time than default, 300 milliseconds instead of 200.
 I just felt like the default was a little too trigger-happy.
 Customize to taste!